Fullaxx/sepulcher/SERVERSIDE.md

 [Webstore](https://github.com/Fullaxx/webstore) is the data-storage backend for Sepulcher.
 The following describes how to run webstore in different ways. \
 One webstore instance will be configured for key transfer and the other will support message distribution. \
-The purpose of describing seperate 2 services is to demonstrate various configuration options. \
+The purpose of describing two seperate services is to demonstrate various configuration options. \
-These can be combined into 1 service if you desire.
+These can be combined into one service if you desire.

 ## Start KeyStore Instance (for Public Key Transfer)
 For the KeyStore service, we run a generic webstore instance with 3 specific options: \
-REQPERIOD=3 and REQCOUNT=1 will limit connections from any IP address to 1 every 3 seconds. \
+<code>REQPERIOD=3</code> and <code>REQCOUNT=1</code> will limit connections from any IP address to 1 every 3 seconds. \
-MAXPOSTSIZE=16384 will limit any upload to 16384 bytes.
+<code>MAXPOSTSIZE=16384</code> will limit any upload to 16384 bytes.
 This should be large enough for keys.
 ```bash
 KSIP="51.195.74.99"
 RIP="172.17.0.1"